Victim Services and Assistance

 The Fund is administered by the Office of Victims of Crime (OVC).
 Beginning in 2000, Congress placed a cap on the amount of money available annually for distribution from the Fund in order to maintain stability and protect the balance in the Fund.
 Congress sets the cap in the annual Commerce, Justice, Science and Related Agencies (CJS) appropriations bill.
 In recent years the cap was set just above $700 million.
 In FY15, the cap was raised to $2.361 billion.
 In FY16, it was raised again to $3.042 billion, from which $379 million is carved-out to fund Violence Against Women Act programs.

 In 34 states, the VOCA and Byrne JAG programs are administered within the same state agency.
-For more information, see the National Association of Victim Assistance Administrators website and VOCA Fact Sheets.
+For more information, see the National Association of Victim Assistance Administrators website.

 Statewide Victim Notification Information and Notification

 Significant attention has been devoted to ensure that crime victims and survivors have opportunities to be safely and actively engaged participants in their cases and in the overall justice process.
 A victim’s right to notification and information about his or her case has long been considered a “threshold right” from which all other victims’ rights flow, and is articulated in state law, Victims’ Bill of Rights, 33 state constitutions, and federal law.
 When victims are informed about the status of a criminal case and the custody status of an alleged or convicted offender, it empowers them to more safely participate in justice processes and make decisions related to other critical needs, including protection, support services, restitution, and victim compensation.
 Informed victims are also encouraged to voice their recommendations in plea agreements, sentencing, and parole decisions through victim impact statements.